StevenDavid/lambda-layer-tokenization/cloud9_setup/README.md

 **Step 4.**

-Configure and Use Default Settings for Cloud9 Environment
+Configure and Use Default Settings for Cloud9 Environment and Clink on **Next** button

 ![Default Settings](../images/cloud9-config.png)